-The Council has adopted a basket of 29 corporate key performance indicators (KPIs) which have been devised to provide Councillors with a gauge of performance representing a range of services delivered by and on behalf of the Council.
+The Council has adopted a basket of 25 corporate key performance indicators (KPIs) which have been devised to provide Councillors with a gauge of performance representing a range of services delivered by and on behalf of the Council.
 This allows the Council to optimise the delivery of our strategic objectives.
-A full report setting out the performance for the year on each of these key indicators was reported to the Policy and Resources Committee in July 2022 and can be viewed at (www.pendle.gov.uk).
+A report setting out the performance for 2022/23 was reported to the Executive in July 2023 and can be viewed at (www.pendle.gov.uk).
 A summary follows below: